bpbpublications/React-Development-using-TypeScript/README.md

-# Mastering React Development using TypeScript
+# React Development using Typescript
- Mastering React Development using TypeScript, by BPB Publications
+ React Development using Typescript, by BPB Publications